Y'ladim B'Teva: Outdoor Jewish Learning for Kids

 Upcoming Outdoor Services & Other Events

-Service locations are decided each week depending on weather and walking conditions.
-To find out this week's location, contact Rabbi Katy.
+Shabbat walk locations are decided each week depending on weather and walking conditions.
+To find get this week's location, contact

 Where to Find Us